 - Provides the McNish Family Foundation Board semi-annual updates on her progress in school, including extra-curricular activities.

 The Mary Gregory Memorial Scholarship Foundation (TMGMSF), a non-profit 501(c)(3) organization, was formed to find and support female individuals, driven by passion to reach out to those in need.
 With primary education being of extreme importance in developing young minds and the cost of that education increasing, TMGMSF will provide scholarships to deserving high school juniors and seniors who have proven academically and through community service, to be exemplary in developing themselves and in helping others.
 The TMGMSF Scholarship Program seeks to invest in those who are exemplary role models in their community and who have the initiative to fulfill their educational and community service goals.
 Scholarship aid is available to currently enrolled SOPHOMORES and JUNIORS.
 CLICK HERE FOR APPLICATION.
 Due April 14, 2018.
+Award notification will be sent directly from the Mary Gregory Memorial Scholarship Foundation.

 Join the Circle of Mercy